natemow/natemow.github.io/index.md

 ## Introduction

-Hello world.
+Hello, world.
 This README documents {% include brand.html %}.
 If you happen to be a <a href="http://en.wikipedia.org/wiki/Programmer">programmer</a> or <a href="http://en.wikipedia.org/wiki/Heavy_metal_music">metalhead</a>, we hope you enjoy its design hilarity; if you are not those things, we hope you still find {% include brand.html %} to be a useful tool despite its poor visual appeal.

 ## History